bozsahin/thebench/README.md

 SBCL is the Common Lisp that the processor of TheBench uses.
 It is installed by the installer of TheBench if SBCL does not exist in your system.
 (This is checked by the installer.)

-I have tried SBCL 1.x to 2.2.x with success in Macs, PCs and anything in between.
+I have tried SBCL 1.x to 2.2.x with success in Macs, PCs and anything in between, for this tool.

 Something happened to SBCL with 2.3.x releases, and TheBench hangs in the beginning.
 I couldn't locate what causes it, so I recommend downgrading